voicevibe2025/speaking-path-website/ARTICLE_QUICK_START.md

 ### How to View the Article
 1. Open the article page URL (shared by Adam)
-2. The document link is already loaded
+2. Document is automatically loaded
 3. Click **"View Document"**
 4. Read the article